The School of Arts is a vibrant, inclusive community of academics, practitioners, and students working across the visual and creative arts.

-We have a global reputation for dynamism and innovation in teaching and research, reflected in the distinctiveness of our programmes and the quality and impact of staff research.
-Our close ties with other departments at Kent help to create a friendly, supportive and open learning culture.
+We have a global reputation for innovation, which reflected in the distinctiveness of our degree programmes and the quality and impact of our research.
+We are interdisciplinary and collaborative, and our close links with other departments at Kent create a friendly, supportive and open learning environment.

 Our graduates have become theatre producers, literary managers, community theatre officers for local councils, theatre journalists, authors, scriptwriters for television, teachers, stand-up comedians, directors, event managers, drama teachers, performers and actors.

+Our Canterbury campus is home to Drama and Theatre, Film, Media and Art History, and offers first-class academic and leisure facilities.
+We are equipped with the latest resources and the beautiful setting offers plenty of tranquil spaces to study and relax.
 Everything you need on campus is within walking distance, including a general store, a bookshop, bank, a medical centre and a pharmacy.
 You can go off campus to explore the city's medieval buildings, historic pubs and an array of shops, and London is just an hour away by train.

 *The University of Kent's Statement of Findings can be found here.